Dr. Wendy R. Hood

 Biological Sciences, Auburn University

 The Hill lab studies sexual selection, speciation, and mitonuclear interactions primarily in avian models.
-We complete some empirical studies together (including our 2019 paper in Proceedings B) but, we mostly help each other become better scientists.
-We have weekly lab meetings together, where we give each other feedback on our manuscripts, presentations, and have professional development discussions.
+We occasionally collaborate on empirical studies (including our 2019 paper in Proceedings B) but mostly we help each other become better scientists.
+We have weekly lab meetings together, where we give each other feedback on our manuscripts presentations, and have professional development discussions.
 We often attend meetings together and regularly congregate to celebrate each other's successes.